128technology/docs/docs/about_supported_platforms.md

 | Large Branch Office | 16 Intel cores, single socket | 32 GB ECC | 240+ GB SLC SSD | 4+ Physical NICs compatible with DPDK |
 | Head-end or Data center | 8+ Intel Xeon cores, single socket | 32 GB ECC | 240+ GB SLC SSD | 5+ Physical NICs compatible with DPDK |

-#### Compatible Platform BIOS Reccomendations
+#### Compatible Platform BIOS Recommendations

-Platforms may have a varity of different features and capabilities configurable in the system BIOS.
-When running 128T on compatible platforms, the following are some BIOS settings reccomendations:
+Platforms may have a variety of different features and capabilities configurable in the system BIOS.
+When running 128T on compatible platforms, the following are some BIOS settings recommendations:
 * Hyperthreading disabled for platform operating as a router
 * Hyperthreading enabled for platform operating as a conductor
 * LAN bypass disabled